Can You Order Weed on Uber Eats?

 • Have ID ready: Drivers will scan or photograph your ID at the door.

-• Pay securely: Many services accept debit, ACH, or cash.
-Federal banking limits major credit cards.
+• Pay securely: Many services accept payment by debit card, ACH transfer, or cash, since federal banking restrictions limit the use of major credit cards.

 • Stay at home: You must receive the order in person.
 Leaving a note for the driver is not allowed.